-Wilderness Skills Institute's K-12 School has dramatically changed the paradigm in education with a new way of developing and delivering content, and a new way of measuring success.
+Wilderness Skills Institute's Day and Resident K-12 School has dramatically changed the paradigm in education with a new way of developing and delivering content and measuring success.

 Using proven coaching practices we are a total immersion talent development school where the core of the school is about guiding the students to dive deep into what they are passionate about.

 We treat each student as an individual developing a program that best suits that student’s passions, talents, interests, skills, strengths and weaknesses.